twixson/tpdmethods/README.md

 transformed variables have the same alpha.
 A power transformation would retain scale information which would allow a covariance analogue to the TPDM.
 This is not currently implemented in the `tpdmethods` package.
-Please reach out if you feel it, or anything else, would be a usefule addition.
+Please reach out if you feel it, or anything else, would be a useful addition.

 ### Summary